Last Updated: September 26, 2022

 Help The Persecuted is committed to safeguarding your data, and this Privacy Notice describes how Help The Persecuted and our processors (collectively, “HTP,” “we,” and “us”) collect, use, disclose, transfer, store, retain, or otherwise process your information when you (whether you are a person or group) apply or sign up for services (including, but not limited to, Help The Persecuted, emails, and other ministry related communications) through Help The Persecuted’s website or applications (collectively, “Services”).

 This Privacy Notice applies to you when using our Services and covers information collected in connection with your access to and use of our Services.
-By continuing to interact with our Services, you are consenting to the practices described in this Privacy Notice, except that if you are a European Union resident or other data subject, you need to affirmatively consent to the practices described in this Privacy Notice.
+By continuing to interact with our Services, you are consenting to the practices described in this Privacy Notice unless you are a European Union resident or other data subject, in which case, you need to affirmatively consent to the practices described in this Privacy Notice.

 Our Privacy Notice explains:

 - How to modify or cancel an existing recurring donation

 - How we use your information